|

 OR

 - 12 hours in the 24 months before any flight including at least 12 take offs and 12 landings.
 These hours (and take offs and landings) can be P1 or Pu/t, but one hour at least must be Pu/t (but all of them could be).
-Note that, (assuming the pilots is legal in microlights), hours in 3 axis microlights.
+Note that, (assuming the pilot or instructor is legal in microlights), hours in 3 axis microlights count.

 Note 90 day rules still apply for taking passengers.